The Yew Tree

 The pub was named after a country mansion which stood almost opposite between Yew Tree Lane and Church Road.
 There was presumably a yew tree here.
 With encroaching housing development the Flavells sold the rest of their estate here in 1920 and it was soon built over with housing.

 The Yew Tree pub was demolished in 2000 to make way for a new purpose-built shopping centre with a pub as part of it.
 Other shops and local services line the streets around the crossroads here.

 The shopping centre on Church Road looking down towards the Yew Tree roundabout.
-This image is courtesy of David Fisher - All Rights Reserved.
-See Acknowledgements for a link to David Fisher's blog, Brummages.. (or What Is It Like Now?).
+This image is courtesy of David Fisher All Rights Reserved from his blog, Brummages.. (or What Is It Like Now?).

 Yew trees are often local landmarks and may grow to a great age - a specimen at South Hayling in Hampshire has a girth of 10 metres and is estimated to be 3000 years old.
 Yews are distinctive trees with their dark evergreen poisonous leaves, bright red poisonous seeds and their unusual growing habit.
 The trunk often separates close to the base giving the appearance of a very large dark bush with a hollow centre.
 They are known to have been sacred to the Celts and are often found in churchyards being associated with both death and immortality.

 Yew wood was used to make longbows in the Middle Ages.
 Probably only a single tree in every hundred was straight enough, but it made a superior bow because yew growth rings are very close and bound tightly together.
 At 180cm in length a good bow could shoot a heavy arrow as far as 180 metres.
 Little wonder that they were so highly prized, or that the design changed not at all until the 1930s with the invention of the composite bow.